BAH-Codefest-2025/eco-recyclr/ml-model-training/README.md

 Inference

-The test.py files shows how to use the input-output file to load the model
+The test.py files shows how to use the input-output file to load the model:

+1. Give the image path variable the path to your image image_path = '/Users/chrisdollo/Downloads/IMG_6402.jpg'

+2. then run
+predicted_label = classify_image(image_path)
+print(f"The predicted label is: {predicted_label}")

+3. this will output the label bieng oredicted by the model